Recently, I wrote a letter to my daughter on what I wanted to teach her about being a Christian woman.

 But teaching our girls how to study the Bible and have a relationship with God doesn’t have to be difficult.

-I've put together a free video course that introduces a simple Bible study method that's perfect for teaching kids about how to grow closer to God–in only a few minutes a day!
+I’ve put together a free Bible study that introduces a simple Bible study method that’s perfect for teaching young women about how to grow closer to God–in only a few minutes a day!

 Imagine giving your daughter the ultimate skill of being able to know how to understand and apply God’s word to her life!
 There’s nothing more powerful!